jigneshthakur/CreateCricketTeam/README.md

 # CreateCricketTeam
-Create Cricket Team Using jQuery
+Create Cricket Team Using jQuery with awesome design